markjprice/tools-skills-net8/README.md

 # Tools and Skills for .NET 8 Pros, First Edition

+Currently the book is planned to publish in summer 2024.

 Repository for the Packt Publishing book titled "Tools and Skills for .NET 8 Pros" by Mark J. Price

 If you have purchased the paperback or Kindle edition, then you can request a free PDF copy at the following link: https://www.packtpub.com/page/free-ebook.